Skip to main content

 Enable Audit Campaigns

-Once all the access groups are configured to the desired audit frequency and access groups that do not need to be audited are excluded, user can enable audit campaigns via the CONNECT > Configuration > Audits page.
+Once all the access groups are configured to the desired audit frequency and access groups that do not need to be audited are excluded, users can enable audit campaigns via the Configuration > Connect Settings > Audits page.

 To enable audit campaigns:

-• Navigate to the CONNECT > Configuration > Audits page.
+• Navigate to the Configuration > Connect Settings >Audits page.

 Note